-I don’t know if this recipe ‘beats’ my last since they’re different in terms of taste, texture, and ingredients, but they’re both excellent.
+I don’t know if these moist blueberry muffins ‘beat’ my last since they’re different in terms of taste, texture, and ingredients, but they’re both excellent.

 My last blueberry muffins were vegan, using no butter or eggs, and instead use avocado to keep them soft and moist.
 Whereas these homemade blueberry muffins are made with sour cream and are the moistest muffins ever.

 For a jumping off point, I turned to one of my favorite cookbooks for classic recipes, The New Best Recipe from the editors of Cook’s Illustrated.
 It’s a 900+ page Bible and if you don’t have it, it’s well worth the $20 bucks for a classic cookbook with so many recipes, and all tested a million different ways right down to what does an extra egg yolk or one extra quarter cup of sugar do to the final result.

 Although I normally swear by buttermilk (or Greek yogurt) and oil to keep cakes, muffins, and quickbreads moist, there’s no buttermilk, oil, and only one-quarter cup of melted butter in these homemade blueberry muffins.
 Pretty amazing.

-The secret to keeping the muffins so moist and soft is sour cream.
+The secret to keeping the homemade blueberry muffins so moist and soft is sour cream.
 It works wonders to produce wonderfully tender and rich muffins.
 I used lite sour cream with success.
 I wouldn’t use fat-free because you need some fat for moisture, but lite worked just fine.